Skip to main content

 (April 30, 2015) — The University of Kentucky School of Art and Visual Studies is currently presenting the B.A.
 (Bachelor of Arts) Senior Show, "alexithymia," showcasing the artworks of 14 graduating art studio seniors.
 The show, on display now, will conclude with a reception from 6-8 p.m.
 Friday, May 1, at Barnhart Gallery, in Reynolds Building #1.
 Both the exhibit and reception are free and open to the public.

-The exhibition "alexithymia" will feature art of various media, including ceramics, fiber, graphic
+The exhibition "alexithymia" will feature art of various media, including ceramics, fiber, graphic design, mixed media, painting, photography and sculpture.
+The word alexithymia is

 by Sarah Schuetze